vplauzon/vplauzon.github.io/_posts/2020/2/2020-04-01-aggregating-events-with-logic-app.md

 It is good practice to validate.
 This avoids starting logic when irrelevant blobs are created.

 The Logic App would still run though until the validation code.
-This will add a lot of runs in the logs and would also incure some cost.
-This is why it is also great to filter *at the source*.
+This will add a lot of runs in the logs and would also incur some cost.
+Therefore it is also good practice to filter *at the source*.

 ### Filter at the source

 Let's go to the storage account, select the *Events* pane.
-We'll notice that a subscription exist at the bottom:
+We'll notice that a subscription exists at the bottom:

 ![Storage Subscription](/assets/posts/2020/2/aggregating-events-with-logic-app/storage-subscription.png)